-In December 2021, Abavuki will celebrate 20 years of playing together and are working on the release of a new album and a worldwide tour in late 2021 / 2022 to commemorate this milestone.
+In December 2021, Abavuki will celebrate 20 years of playing together and are working on the release of a new album and a worldwide tour in 2022/2023 to commemorate this milestone.
 With the pandemic gradually being brought under control in many countries, and opportunities for touring opening up slowly, Abavuki feels the time is right to truly celebrate the band, their music and all those who have formed part of the journey, with a spectacular 20th anniversary tour.

 LOCAL & INTERNATIONAL NOTEWORTHY PERFORMANCES:

 - Global Livestream / launch of #Abavuki20years anniversary celebrations and #Abavuki20yearsWorldTour

 - Opening of the Cape Epic Race – 2020

 - Bazique Festival - 2019